Megha849/HygieiaDocs/pages/hygieia/Collectors/Collectors_Review/scm/subversion.md

 ### Sample Application Properties File

 The sample `application.properties` file lists parameter values to configure the Subversion Collector.
-Set the parapeters based on your environment setup.
+Set the parameters based on your environment setup.

 ```properties
 		# Database Name